Guide to the Tongariro Alpine Crossing

 Terrain and Track Description

 One end of the Tongariro Crossing is at the Mangatepopo car park on the west side of the mountains and the other end is at Ketetahi car park, north of the mountains.
 For less time climbing, start from the Mangatepopo car park and end at Ketetahi.
-Get to Mangatepopo car park take Mangatepopo Road of State Highway 47 for 7km to car park.
+Get to Mangatepopo car park take Mangatepopo Road off State Highway 47 for 7km to the car park.
+[Major update: In summer, between Labour Weekend in October and April 30, a four-hour time restriction is in place at the Mangatepopo Road end, meaning you will need to use one of the shuttle services if you are doing the full hike].

 Extend your trip in the volcanic plateau!